-Every two years I am privileged to watch the greatest athletes in the world come together for the summer and winter Olympics.
-For me the stories of loss, overcoming injuries, and the strength and determination of the human spirit are the highlights of the Olympics.
-The human side of performance is awe inspiring, and profoundly moving to me.
+Every two years, I am privileged to watch the greatest athletes in the world come together for the summer and winter Olympics.
+For me, the stories of loss, overcoming injuries, and the strength and determination of the human spirit are the highlights of the Olympics.
+The human side of performance is awe-inspiring and profoundly moving to me.
 Every Olympics has its own inspirational stories.
-Dan Jansen’s story of losing his sister to cancer hours before competition, falling, and finally winning a Gold medal after years of loss and frustration still moves me to the core.
-Raj Bhavsar and his “never give up” spirit helped him overcome two Olympic team rejections and win a Bronze medal in Beijing.
+Dan Jansen’s story of losing his sister to cancer hours before competition, falling, and finally winning a gold medal after years of loss and frustration still moves me to the core.
+Raj Bhavsar and his “never give up” spirit helped him overcome two Olympic team rejections and win a bronze medal in Beijing.
 Dan O’Brien faced Olympic disaster, stepped through his fear, and became an Olympic decathlon champion.

-Last night I witnessed an Olympic moment that moved me profoundly, and inspired me to want to do greater things with my life.
+Last night, I witnessed an Olympic moment that moved me profoundly and inspired me to want to do greater things with my life.

-Joannie Rochette of Canada skated in the women’s figure skating short program less than forty eight hours after her mother, Therese died of a heart attack.
+Joannie Rochette of Canada skated in the women’s figure skating short program less than forty-eight hours after her mother, Therese, died of a heart attack.
 Her mother passed away Sunday evening after arriving in Vancouver to watch her daughter skate for Canada in the Olympic Games.

-I watched in amazement as she gracefully skated, jumped, and glided her way to a third place finish leading into Thursdays freestyle program.
+I watched in amazement as she gracefully skated, jumped, and glided her way to a third-place finish, leading into Thursday’s freestyle program.

-Athletes get worked up about college coaches being in the stands, having a big competition to attempt to make a team, making an out on their last at bat, dropping a pass, and many other sources of stress and pressure that affects their ability to maintain focus in competition.
-One gymnast I worked with got upset because little kids in their Mom and Me class walked by the apparatus she was training on and she got distracted.
+Athletes get worked up about college coaches being in the stands, having a big competition to attempt to make a team, making an out on their last at bat, dropping a pass, and many other sources of stress and pressure that affect their ability to maintain focus in competition.
+One gymnast I worked with got upset because little kids in their Mom and Me class walked by the apparatus she was training on, and she got distracted.

-Now lets put this in perspective.
-A kid drops a pass and it is the end of the world.
-A bunch of toddlers walk by and an athlete freaks out and loses focus.
-And Joannie Rochette skates the best program of her life less than forty eight hours after her mother dies and she is skating at the Olympics!
+Now let’s put this in perspective.
+A kid drops a pass, and it is the end of the world.
+A bunch of toddlers walk by, and an athlete freaks out and loses focus.
+And Joannie Rochette skates the best program of her life less than forty-eight hours after her mother dies, and she is skating at the Olympics!

 So if Olympic pressure is off the charts, how does an athlete like Joannie skate the routine of her life with all of the distractions going on around her?
-Her ability to manage her emotional shock, contain her sadness, sorrow, and grief that was trying to force its way to the surface, and maintain focus and composure was a moment of Olympic Glory that I will always remember.
-I am sure her story will be told during future Olympic broadcast.
+Her ability to manage her emotional shock, contain her sadness, sorrow, and grief that was trying to force its way to the surface, and maintain focus and composure was a moment of Olympic glory that I will always remember.
+I am sure her story will be told during future Olympic broadcasts.

 I will find a copy of this story and show it to the athletes I work with to inspire them and show them that the human spirit can accomplish amazing things in the face of monstrous distractions and pressure.